martinbndr/discordLevelingSystem/README.md

 ## Notice
-This discord.py branch will continue to be updated (if any updates are needed) until pycord 2.0 is officially released.
-Pycord has a release date of January 28, 2022.
-Once released, this branch will not be removed but it will no longer be maintained.
+This branch will no longer be updated.
+It is only here so users who still use discord.py have access to this library.
 You can install the discord.py supported version by doing the following:
 ```
 $ pip install git+https://github.com/Defxult/discordLevelingSystem@discord.py-support
 ```